agustinlozano/agustinlozano/README.md

 **Software Engineer** & **Full-Stack Dev.**

 3+ years of experience with a background in building, testing, and maintaining web-based applications.
-Problem-solving abilities, understanding of web performance, and strong communication skills.

 • **AI Stack**
 - Cursor + Claude for coding
 - ▲ AI SDK TypeScript toolkit